Focus platform: Quantitative analysis of stochastic and rough systems

 We are grateful for the funding provided by:

-- DFG Research Unit FOR 2402 "Rough Paths, Stochastic Partial Differential Equations and Related Topics" - project P3 together with Raphael Kruse (TU Berlin) and John Schoenmakers (WIAS), started in 2016.
+- DFG Research Unit FOR 2402 "Rough Paths, Stochastic Partial Differential Equations and Related Topics" - project P3 together with Raphael Kruse (TU Berlin) and John Schoenmakers (WIAS), started in 2016, second funding period starting in 2019.

 - ERC Consolidator Grant Geometric aspects in pathwise stochastic analysis and related topics, started in 2016.